 What other forms of financial assistance are available?

-Graduate Assistantships (GAships) are available to select full-time students.
+Graduate Assistantships (GAships) may be available to select full-time students.
+Students can look for postings by faculty once they arrive on campus.
 GAships generally offer a monthly stipend to supplement student living costs.
-To apply for an GAship, visit the online application and submit the required essay.

 For additional external financial aid resources, please visit: